vsmash/nodemaiass/docs/cross-platform.md

 # Cross-Platform Support

-MAIASSNODE is designed to work seamlessly across macOS, Linux, and Windows on both Intel and ARM architectures.
+MAIASS is designed to work seamlessly across macOS, Linux, and Windows on both Intel and ARM architectures.

 ## Supported Platforms